Last Updated on July 14, 2021

 Unfortunately Japanese beetles like some of the same plants we most value in our edible gardens, including beans, plums and apple trees, and grapevines.
 They’re also partial to roses, hibiscus, maple, linden, and birch.

 Choosing plants that repel Japanese beetles may help keep them away from plants you want to protect.
 Some options to consider:

 Perhaps my catnip, garlic, and chives help to some extent, but they’re not in great enough numbers near my grapevines to overcome Japanese beetles’ determination to eat every leaf in sight.

 Growing plants that Japanese beetles don’t tend to eat may also reduce your yard’s attractiveness to beetles.
 They don’t generally like plants with fuzzy or textured leaves.
 Below are some possibilities:

 - Tulip tree

 I’ve seen elderberry listed as a plant they don’t like, but Japanese beetles also come up in lists of pests that go after elderberry.
 I wouldn’t count on elderberry if you’re looking to beetle-proof your yard, but they’re worth growing anyway, for their medicinal flowers and berries.
-(Here’s more on the health benefits of elderberries.)
+(Here’s more on the health benefits of elderberries and instructions for growing elderberry, as well as the best elderberry varieties to consider for your garden.)
 They shouldn’t attract Japanese beetles the way grapes and roses do.